Wandalen/wTools/module/core/cli_fmt/docs/api/001_output_api.md

 Both functions are infallible — they perform no I/O and cannot produce errors.

+All items are re-exported through `cli_fmt::prelude::*`, the crate's recommended import path.
+The underlying `strs_tools` crate is additionally re-exported at `cli_fmt::dependency::strs_tools` for callers that need direct access.

 ### Operations

 **Process output** — applies stream selection, line filtering, and width truncation